sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 If you're wary of your password database being stored on servers you don't own, you can explore other options like [Syncthing](https://syncthing.net/), a program that keeps a folder or multiple folders "in-sync" across multiple computers that you own (think Dropbox but without the Dropbox server involved.)
 However note that Syncthing involves a bit more set up (I wrote [a getting started guide to Syncthing a few weeks ago](https://sts10.github.io/2017/05/24/getting-started-with-syncthing.html) if you want a quick preview of what you'd be getting into).

 To access your passwords from a smartphone, you'll need to use an app that can open KeePass databases.
 There are a handful of such apps for both iOS and Android, but I haven't used any of them so I won't comment further.
-However I will note that one of KeePassXC's lead developers, Jonathan White, aka [droidmonkey](https://github.com/droidmonkey), says he uses [Keepass2Android](https://play.google.com/store/apps/details?id=keepass2android.keepass2android&hl=en) with his Android phone in [this interview at about 18:37](https://soundcloud.com/user-98066669/042-a-conversation-with-keepassxc#t=18:37).
+However I will note that, when I asked the KeePassXC developers who run their Twitter account what the recommended, [they said](https://twitter.com/KeePassXC/status/1110913358616817664) [Keepass2Android](https://play.google.com/store/apps/details?id=keepass2android.keepass2android&hl=en) for Android and [Strongbox](https://strongboxsafe.com/) for iOS.
+Others recommend [KeePassDX](https://www.keepassdx.com/) for Android users.

 #### Troubleshooting Syncing